Department of Ancient History

 There are two ways you can make a donation to support our research.

 - Make a donation to SSEC.
 Print, sign and return the form to support SSEC.
-Download the SSEC donation form.
-(PDF 153KB)
+Download the SSEC donation Form (PDF Revised June 2015)

-- or Donate on line today to SSEC on this secure Macquarie Uni website.
+- or Donations to SSEC (on-line Donation website updated May 2015) on this secure Macquarie Uni website.

 Projects supported by the Society

 The Society supports a number of associated projects - see our web page Associated projects.